Mastering Tarot Spread Interpretation: A Diviner’s Guide to Reading with Fluency

 In this example, all of the combinations work well together.

-Exercise 2: Reading Card Pairs in the Celtic Cross
+Exercise 2: Interpreting Card Pairs in A Celtic Cross

-The Celtic Cross spread is excellent for learning to read cards in combination.
+The original celtic cross spread is excellent for learning to interpret tarot spreads.
 A good reading requires the reader to interpret how the various positions relate to one another.
 Here are some important pairings to consider.

 There are many other complex combinations.
-For instance, you can combine the Querent, Before, Behind, Hopes & Fears, Environment, and Outcome cards.
+For instance, you can combine the Querent, Hopes & Fears and Environment positions.
 This may give a deep understanding of how the querent’s attitude is affecting the situation.

 Exercise 3: Reading the Golden Dawn Spread